F1F7Y/Better.Serverbrowser/README.md

   - I'd need a getter func for pointer position or relative movement
 - Latency
   - I'm waiting for it to be implemented
+- Resolutions other than 1080p break some UI

 ## FAQ
 - Will this be incorporated into northstar?